Pinocchio: The Series: English dub movie

 One day when Pinocchio goes out to play Saphano finds and abducts him to force him to perform in his show again, he also catches Slick and Sly in a trap and the puppet saves them from being cooked by suggesting they perform as trained animals.
-Though the two are grateful Pinocchio is depressed to have been taken prisoner and away from his father again, meanwhile Geppetto and a reluctant Rudy go off in search of him.
-Saphano has Pinocchio perform as a clown alongside the animals and soon grows the act from the three of them performing on street corners to an entire circus, though he mistreats the animals and won't let them out of their cages, prompting the animals to consider going on strike.
-When Pinocchio goes to speak with him Saphano says he'll only let them out if Pinocchio works well (though Timothy points out it's likely a lie) and then presses him to sign a contract that will make them business partners.
-The next day Saphano tries to make the animals perform a new act where they jump through a flaming hoop, but they are all too afraid to; Pinocchio offers to try teaching them instead, citing that they're now business partners, but instead he tells the animals that he has a plan to free them.
-Later when they're performing they sabotage the act, causing the tent to catch fire and collapse and Saphano to be arrested, when Pinocchio is seeing of the animals who were taken from overseas and being returned home Slick and Sly tell him that they weren't planning to return home along with him and that he doesn't need them anyway and he returns home to Geppetto.
+Though the two are grateful Pinocchio is depressed to have been taken prisoner and away from his father again, in the meanwhile Geppetto and a reluctant Rudy go off in search of him.
+Saphano has Pinocchio perform as a clown alongside the animals and soon grows the act from the three of them performing on street corners to an entire circus, though he mistreats the animals and will not let them out of their cages, prompting the animals to consider going on strike.
+When Pinocchio goes to speak with him Saphano says he will only let them out if Pinocchio works well (though Timothy points out it is likely a lie) and then presses him to sign a contract that will make them business partners.
+The next day Saphano tries to make the animals perform a new act where they jump through a flaming hoop, but they are all too afraid to; Pinocchio offers to try teaching them instead, citing that they are now business partners, but instead he tells the animals that he has a plan to free them.
+Later when they are performing they sabotage the act, causing the tent to catch fire and collapse and Saphano to be arrested, when Pinocchio is seeing about the animals who were taken from overseas and being returned home Slick and Sly tell him that they were not planning to return home along with him and that he does not need them anyway and he returns home to Geppetto.

-When the carnival is in town Pinocchio sneaks into a tent advertising Gloria the Mermaid and realises that she's being held against her will, as the carnival is leaving he throws a rock at Gloria's tank, breaking it open and allowing her to escape.
+When the carnival is in town Pinocchio sneaks into a tent advertising Gloria the Mermaid and realises that she is being held against her will, as the carnival is leaving he throws a rock at Gloria's tank, breaking it open and allowing her to escape.
 He helps her hide from captain Rodgers, the owner of the carnival, and she tells him that she had been captured by pirates when she swam too far from Mermaid Island.
 They manage to evade Captain Rodgers by swimming too deep to be seen, and though they are nearly caught when Gloria swims closer to the surface too soon, they eventually make it to Mermaid Island where Gloria is reunited with her Grandmother.
-Pinocchio wants to stay with Gloria, but cannot as he's not a creature of the sea and if he were to stay he could never see his father again, unfortunately Gloria cannot leave either and Pinocchio leaves heartbroken that he won't be able to see his friend again.
+Pinocchio wants to stay with Gloria, but cannot as he is not a creature of the sea and if he is to stay he can never see his father again, unfortunately Gloria cannot leave either and Pinocchio leaves heartbroken that he will not be able to see his friend again.